aslamhus/aslamhus/README.md

 - 🌱 Currently learning websockets/service workers

-I am proficient in PHP, Javascript, CSS and React and also have experience in System Administration, Database management and API construction following RESTFUL principles.
+I am proficient in PHP, Javascript, CSS and React and  have experience in Front end development, System Administration, Database management and API construction following RESTFUL principles.
+I have built many websites from scratch as well as used website builders like Wix, Squarespace and Wordpress.

 I was an actor and headshot photographer, but a musculo-skeletal disorder changed all that.
 Now I am redirecting all my resources into my love for technology 💻.
 I still do photography from time to time, check it out ➜ [aslamhusainphotography.com](https://aslamhusainphotography.com).